CAPSTONE PROJECT

 2. Difficulty finding shelf-life information, took longer to complete. - minor

-✨ Revision: Improved layout and hierarchy and also adjusted font weight to improve visibility and usability.
+✨ Revision: Improved visual hierarchy and made adjustments to font size and weight to improve visibility and usability.

-Tradeoff: Opted for clarity, simplicity, mental effort vs meeting users' subconscious expectations.
+Tradeoff: Opted for clarity, simplicity, and reducing cognitive load vs meeting users' expectations of a separate, dedicated screen.

 3. Wanted time indicators on each screen - minor, feature request